AdobeDocs/experience-platform.en/help/query-service/monitor-queries.md

 ![The Customize table settings icon.](./images/monitor-queries/customze-table-settings-icon.png)

-Toggle the relevant checkboxes to remove or add a table column, and select **[!UICONTROL Apply]** to confirm your choices.
+Toggle the relevant checkboxes to remove or add a table column.
+Next, select **[!UICONTROL Apply]** to confirm your choices.

 >[!NOTE]
 >